PurpurMC/PurpurDocs/mkdocs/purpur/configuration.md

 ### generate-end-void-rings
 - **default**: false
-- **description**: Set to true to reintroduce the End void rings patched by Paper which occur in vanilla Minecraft in a donut-shaped pattern; MC-159283
+- **description**: Set to true to reintroduce the generation of End void rings patched by Paper which occur in vanilla Minecraft in a donut-shaped pattern; MC-159283

 ### bee-count-payload
 - **default**: false